Thursday, 15 May 2025

 To this end, UN Futures Lab/Global Hub and UN DESA are developing a digital tool to efficiently harness and analyze insights of horizon scanning initiatives from across the UN system.
 This joint project aims to help users to draw on existing intelligence to deepen analysis, bridge synergies, facilitate cross-fertilization, and motivate collaboration in advancing their work.
 By bringing together perspectives and experiences from across the system, this session will support more coordinated and effective foresight efforts by contributing to shaping the next phase of this joint initiative and helping further position strategic foresight as a core enabler of anticipatory action across the UN.

-The session will feature a live demo of the prototype which draws on horizon scanning reports that have been produced between 2022-2024 by UN DESA, FAO, UNDP, UNEP, and WHO.
+The session will feature a live demo of the prototype which draws on horizon scanning reports published between 2022-2024 by UN DESA, FAO, UNDP, UNEP, and WHO.
 It will be followed by a panel discussion on emerging insights, as well as lessons and opportunities for joint analysis of collective horizon scanning processes towards enhanced impact.
 Outcomes from this session will feed into further iteration and scaling of this joint initiative.

 Moderator: Mr. Chris Earney, Head, UN Futures Lab/Global Hub